marcoarthur/basic-income-brazil/README.md

 ---

-# Basic Income helper
+# Basic Income Helper

 A front end app to help people in Brazil to checkout if he/she is applicable to basic income.
+You can test the prototype [here](http://basic-income.surge.sh)

 # Please Help